 Specialised rehab treatment for substance use disorders.

-Recovery Direct operates a treatment centre in Constantia Cape Town that deals with a very unique methodology in treating addiction, depression, eating disorders and anxiety.
+Recovery Direct operates a premium rehabilitation treatment centre in Constantia Cape Town that deals with a very unique methodology in treating addiction, depression, eating disorders and anxiety.
 The centres key focuses not on the disorders so much as on the life events that may have caused the disorder (or the trauma).
 We then find individualised and practical solutions for clients to come to terms with these events to establish a more grounded and guided pathway for their personal growth.

 Relapse Prevention operates one biggest help lines in South Africa for modern addiction treatment.
 The network of professionals help people find new paths from addiction to life long recovery.
 Visit the website relapseprevention.co.za for more information.

 South African Depression and Anxiety Group (SADAG) & the Department of Social Development (DSD) are launched a toll-free substance use disorder helpline with the intent to create ready access to help and support services in the non-profit treatment of substance use disorder cases in South Africa.

 The toll-free number is 0800121314, and SMSs text messages can be sent on to 32312.

 Drug addiction treatment is conducted in mainly at psychiatric rehabilitation clinics and hospitals as well as at specialist addiction treatment clinics.
 In some of South Africa’s special treatment and sobriety, home programmes are also run for people suffering from alcohol and drug use disorders.
 Responsibility for social care and outreach activities among drug users is the responsibility of municipal social authorities and some larger municipalities have special bodies formed for addiction treatment.